Abraham: Abimelech

-Abraham settled between Kadesh and Shur in what the Bible anachronistically calls "the land of the Philistines".
-While he was living in Gerar, Abraham openly claimed that Sarah was his sister.
-Upon discovering this news, King Abimelech had her brought to him.
-God then came to Abimelech in a dream and declared that taking her would result in death because she was a man's wife.
-Abimelech had not laid hands on her, so he inquired if he would also slay a righteous nation, especially since Abraham had claimed that he and Sarah were siblings.
+Abraham moved to live between Kadesh and Shur, settling in Gerar, later associated with the Philistines".
+While he was living in there, Abraham openly claimed that Sarah was his sister, and she confirmed this assertion, leading King Abimelech to call for Sarah to be brought to him.
+God then came to Abimelech in a dream and declared that taking her would result in his death, because she was a man's wife.
+Abimelech had not laid hands on her, so he inquired if he would also slay a righteous nation, especially since Abraham and Sarah had claimed that they were siblings.
 In response, God told Abimelech that he did indeed have a blameless heart and that is why he continued to exist.
 However, should he not return the wife of Abraham back to him, God would surely destroy Abimelech and his entire household.
 Abimelech was informed that Abraham was a prophet who would pray for him.

 Early next morning, Abimelech informed his servants of his dream and approached Abraham inquiring as to why he had brought such great guilt upon his kingdom.
 Abraham stated that he thought there was no fear of God in that place, and that they might kill him for his wife.
 Then Abraham defended what he had said as not being a lie at all: "And yet indeed she is my sister; she is the daughter of my father, but not the daughter of my mother; and she became my wife."
 Abimelech returned Sarah to Abraham, and gave him gifts of sheep, oxen, and servants; and invited him to settle wherever he pleased in Abimelech's lands.
 Further, Abimelech gave Abraham a thousand pieces of silver to serve as Sarah's vindication before all.
 Abraham then prayed for Abimelech and his household, since God had stricken the women with infertility because of the taking of Sarah.